manassaloi/manassaloi.github.io/usesthis.md

 + [One Plus 5](https://www.oneplus.in/5): The best bang for the buck phone out there.

++ [Spigen Rugged Armor Cover Case](https://www.amazon.in/Spigen-Rugged-Armor-Cover-OnePlus/dp/B06XG19W3G/); Spigen has the best covers.

 + [Sony WH-1000XM3](https://www.amazon.in/Sony-WH-1000XM3-Wireless-Cancellation-Headphones/dp/B07HZ8JWCL): Best noise cancelling headphones out there in 20-30K INR price range.

 + Kindle Paperwhite (Wi-fi model): I bought it in 2015.

-It is probably my most prized possession.
++ Kindle Paperwhite (Wi-fi model): I got another Kindle Paperwhite as part of my onboarding at Directi.
+I use both Kindles: One for reading non fiction (and take notes) and another for fiction (mostly light reading).

 + [Apple iPad (Wi-Fi, 32GB)](https://www.amazon.in/Apple-iPad-Tablet-Wi-Fi-Space/dp/B07C4YKR3J): I spent months agonising over whether to buy it or not.
 It has turned out to be money well spent.
 Super helpful for creating rough mocks & also take notes during meetings.

 + [Apple Pencil](https://www.apple.com/in/apple-pencil/): Bought it along with with my iPad.
 It has been a life changer.
 Super helpful to create handwritten notes & also draw on Procreate (when you are in the mood for it).

++ [Proffisy Laptop Stand](https://www.amazon.in/Laptop-Stand-Adjustable-Compatible-Black/dp/B08LVBY5V3/): Good build quality; I got 2 of these.

 + [Gizga Cable Organiser Manager](https://www.amazon.in/gp/product/B01MSEMS0K/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1): Organizing and concealing all types of cables.